Skip to content

 Anaya Agard

 Anaya is a second year Dance Performance & Choreography and Arts Administration double major from Norwalk CT.
 She has trained in ballet and modern since she was five years old and is loving all the new dance styles and movements she has been learning in Elon’s dance program thus far.
-This year, she will be performing in Dancing in the Landscape, the Fall Dance Concert, and the Black History Month Dance Concert.
+This year, she will be performing in Dancing in the Landscape, the Fall Dance Concert, the Black History Month Dance Concert, and the Spring Dance Concert.
 She is so excited to share her love of dance with you!!

 Lilly Sears

-Lilly Sears is a second year pursuing a degree of Dancer Performance and Choreography with a minor in Expressive Arts.
-She is from Raleigh, North Carolina.
-Lilly is so excited to be a part of Dancing in the Landscape, Fall Dance, and Black History Month Concert this fall.
+Lilly Sears is a sophomore with a major in Dance Performance and Choreography and two minors in Expressive Art and Psychology.
+She is from Fuquay-Varina, North Carolina and is so excited to be a part of the Elon Performing Arts program.
+This year Lilly will be performing in Dancing in the Landscape, the Fall Dance Concert, the Black History Month Concert, and the Spring Dance Concert.

 Luella Rick